Crop Over Culture

 Crop Over is the major cultural festival of Barbados and signifies the end of the once dominant sugar cane crop harvest.
 The party carnival involves a wide variety of entertainment and celebrations that brings thousands of tourists to the island each year.

 Crop Over season is held throughout July and ends in a big Grand Kadooment Day finale parade on the first Monday in August.

-This large street parade brings both local and international revellers to ‘jump up’ in extravagant costumes all the way from Warrens in St. Michael to the Spring Garden Highway, where the party continues to the early hours of the morning.
+This large street parade brings both local and international revelers to ‘jump up’ in extravagant costumes all the way from Warrens in St. Michael to the Spring Garden Highway, where the party continues to the early hours of the morning.
 And, the best part is, anyone can join in the festivities, so it’s a definite ‘must do’ while you’re in Barbados.

-In the lead up to the parade, the festival features numerous calypso and soca music competitions, amongst other cultural activities.
+In the lead up to the parade, the festival features numerous calypso and soca music competitions, among other cultural activities.
 For many Barbadians living overseas, the months of July and August are the most popular to return home, to coincide with all of the Crop Over fun and frivolity.

 Did you know?
-The Crop Over festival has very strong ties back to the original African slaves.
+The festival has very strong ties back to the original African slaves.
 It was the slaves who invented the Crop Over custom through their celebrations of the end of the hard sugar cane labor at harvest time.

 What Else Can I Expect?

 The Crop Over social calendar is jam packed with excitement from as early as May, beginning with the popular Community Cavalcades.
 This series of four small stage shows is a musical and entertainment showcase where local artists get a chance to perform a preview of their songs, as well as help garner popularity and hype for the upcoming festival season.

 Each week, the outdoor concert Cavalcades travel to a different parish on the island, giving people from all over the opportunity to participate in the festivities.